 What is a naturopathic doctor?

-A naturopathic doctor is a licensed primary care physician who has graduated from an accredited, four-year, post-graduate program in the United States or Canada.
+A naturopathic doctor is a licensed primary care doctor who has graduated from an accredited, four-year, post-graduate program in the United States or Canada.
 In order to become licensed, they must also pass a rigorous, two-step national licensing exam and be approved by their state board.
 In the USA, 22 states, the District of Columbia, Puerto Rico, and the US Virgin Islands have licensing laws, with licensure pending in several states.

 A naturopathic doctor's focus follows the six pillars of naturopathic medicine (taken from Naturopathic.org):